Skip to main content

 This project, Improving NASA SMAP Soil Moisture Using Upper Missouri River Basin Data, was led by NASA’s Goddard Space Flight Center as a component of the UMRB Data Value Study.
 This project explored how data from new, higher-density soil moisture stations in the UMRB could enhance soil moisture products derived from NASA’s Soil Moisture Active Passive (SMAP) satellite.
 The researchers also described potential uses for these more accurate gridded soil moisture products to enhance land surface models, which can lead to improved drought and flood monitoring.

-Calibration and validation of satellite-derived products is more effective when multiple in situ stations are present at the scale of product’s spatial resolution (grid cell size).
-However, in situ soil moisture stations are often sparse relative to land area.
+Satellite products are most effective when they can be calibrated and validated with multiple on-the-ground (in situ) stations located within the satellite’s scale of resolution.
+However, soil moisture monitoring stations are often sparse across large areas.
 Beginning in 2022, the U.S. Army Corps of Engineers is leading a build-out of hundreds of new mesonet stations across the UMRB.
-Even mid-way through the installation process, the UMRB station build-out provides a unique opportunity to assess the accuracy of NASA SMAP’s soil moisture estimations and improve land surface models that simulate soil moisture and the water cycle in the region.
+Even mid-way through installation, the density of these new stations offered a unique opportunity to assess and enhance NASA SMAP’s soil moisture estimations and improve land surface models that simulate soil moisture and the water cycle across the region.

 For more information, please contact Elise Osenga (elise.osenga@noaa.gov).